-This policy was developed and adopted on: 26th February 2018 The policy will be reviewed on: 1st September 2018 or sooner The Designated Safeguarding Lead (DSL) is: Susannah Storey The Deputy Designated Safeguarding Lead (DDSL) is: Laura Vallance The name of the Designated Teacher for Children in Care is: Susannah Storey The Single Point of Contact (SPOC) for the Prevent agenda is: Susannah Storey The Child Sexual Exploitation Lead is: Susannah Storey
+- This policy was developed and adopted on: September 2018 - The policy will be reviewed on: September 2019 - The Designated Safeguarding Lead (DSL) is: Susannah Storey - The Deputy Designated Safeguarding Lead (DDSL) is: Laura Vallance - The name of the Designated Teacher for Children in Care and Previously in Care is: Laura Vallance - The Single Point of Contact (SPOC) for the Prevent agenda is: Laura Vallance - The Child Sexual Exploitation Lead is: Susannah Storey - The named Safeguarding Governor is: Helen Collinge - The named Whistleblowing Governor is: Helen Collinge

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-(Revised October 2017) It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Revision date September 2018.
+(Revised September 2018) It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+(Next Revision date September 2019).